cipherlogs/oranj/README.md

 ## Customization
 ### Menus
-To create a simple menu, you can define it as follow
+Creating a simple menu in **Oranj** is straightforward.
+You can define it as follows:

 ```javascript
 const menu = [